The Context Architect: Why LLMs Need Better Context, Not Bigger Context Limits

 The most effective workflows I've seen break down into a few layers I'm going to abstract here:

-• The Context Scout (Retrieval): When you have a task, a "Scout" agent takes your request and consults that Blueprint.
+The Context Scout (Retrieval): When you have a task, a "Scout" agent takes your request and consults that Blueprint.
 Its only job is to be a discerning gatekeeper.
-Smaller models in the 7b range can fulfill this role surprisingly well, or can be orchestrated as a sub-agent and tool-call themselves.
-When properly implemented, it will comb through the source material and blueprint or index and identify the 5% of the codebase that actually matters for the current ticket/task and ignores the other 95% that would just constitute "noise".
-It's the difference between bringing the whole library to your desk, versus bringing the two or three books that actually have the relevant information.
+Smaller models in the 7b range can fulfill this role surprisingly well, or can be orchestrated as a sub-agent and/or a tool-call themselves.
+When properly implemented, it will comb through the source material and blueprint or index and identify the 5% of the codebase that actually matters for the current ticket/task and ignores the other 95% that would just be "noise".
+It's the difference between bringing a whole section of a library to your desk, versus bringing the two or three books that actually have the relevant information in them.

 The result is a workflow that is purpose-built and likely much faster, significantly cheaper, and more accurate than the usual vibe coding tools and techniques that have permeated the internet over the last year or so.
 I think when we properly respect the model's attention, we're letting it function at its highest capability ceiling and performance level.
 High-quality input is the only reliable path to high-quality output - the old adage Garbage in, garbage out still rings as true as ever!